Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │  • Belief spreads diffusively (like a normal fluid)                   │ │  • Multiple hypotheses coexist                                        │
 │  • Incoherent phases (interference fringes)                          │
-│  • High "temperature" — entropy is high                               │
+│  • High "temperature" means entropy is high                           │
 │                                                                         │
 │  LOW UNCERTAINTY (below critical):                                     │
 │  ────────────────────────────────                                      │
 │  • Belief CONDENSES into coherent state                               │
 │  • Single hypothesis dominates                                        │
 │  • Phases align (constructive interference)                           │
-│  • "Superfluid" flow — information propagates without friction       │
+│  • "Superfluid" flow means information propagates without friction   │ │                                                                         │
-│                                                                         │
 │  ════════════════════════════════════════════════════════════════════  │
 │                                                                         │
-│  The geometry is not static—it FLOWS.                                 │
-│  It condenses.
+│  The geometry is not static; it FLOWS.                                │ │  It condenses.
 It has vortices.
 It has collective modes.            │ │  This is not metaphor.
 This is the physical state.                   │ │                                                                         │